The Personal Statement: A Write of Passage

 What does Work

 As an experienced and recognized college writing teacher, I see the whole enterprise of college differently.
-I want high school students to claim their future with an eye toward well-being in college and beyond.
+I want high school students to claim their future with an eye toward success and well-being in college and beyond.
 At the same time, I want to help concerned parents to support their emerging young adults.

 The personal statement is truly a “write of passage” in a secular culture that doesn’t otherwise have formal rites of passage.
 I inspire teens to claim their maturity through a series of self-reflective writing tasks that help them to access their own highest values and build skills that will carry them confidently to college (and life) success.